Metadrop/backstopjs-addons/README.md

 ### Stop animations

-Allow stopping the CSS animations on the provided CSS selectors, can be set on each scenario using the `stopAnimationsSelectors` property.
+It allows stopping the CSS animations on the provided CSS selectors.
+This can be set on each scenario using the `stopAnimationsSelectors` property.

 ```json
 "scenarios": [